Algae control without chemicals

 Black beard / black brush algae (BBA)

-Visual signature: dark green-black tufts that look like beard hair, growing on plant edges, hardscape, and equipment.
-Very firmly attached — won't pull off with fingers.
+Dark green-black tufts that look like beard hair, growing on plant edges, hardscape, and equipment.
+Stuck on tight — won't pull off with fingers.

-Cause: CO2 instability in planted tanks (dissolved CO2 swinging throughout the day) plus high light.
-BBA is a planted-tank problem first, an unplanted-tank problem rarely.
+Cause: unstable CO2 in planted tanks (CO2 levels rising and falling throughout the day) plus high light.
+BBA is mostly a planted-tank problem and rare in unplanted tanks.

 Fixes (more involved than hair algae):